Quasi-equilibrium configurations of binary systems of dark matter admixed neutron stars

 \subsection{Binding Energy}

-NSs with a DM component are more tightly bound, because the DM component adds gravitating mass, but provides no additional repulsion to balance the gravitational pressure~\cite{PhysRevD.102.063028}.
-The gravitational binding energy of the particles is the difference of the ADM mass~\cite{ArnDesMis62,Gou07,BauSha10} and the sum of the rest masses $m_{0i}^{(s)}$ of the components.
+NSs with a DM component are more tightly bound, because the DM component adds gravitating mass, but provides no additional repulsion to balance the gravitational pressure. {This effect is well studied and was already demonstrated by several authors~\cite{PhysRevD.102.063028,2011PhRvD..84j7301L,Xiang:2013xwa}.
+In the following we investigate the effect of DM on the energetics of the binary system, \ie{} the orbital binding energy.}

+The gravitational binding energy of the particles is the difference of the ADM mass~\cite{ArnDesMis62,Gou12,BauSha10} and the sum of the rest masses $m_{0i}^{(s)}$ of the components.
 If all fluid particles would fall in from infinity, the true ADM mass would equal the total rest mass.
 However, the configurations that we construct do not contain GWs and therefore they do not model the energy lost in gravitational radiation.
 The difference in our ADM mass estimate and the total rest mass is, therefore, a measure of the particle binding energy: